ararog/deboa/vamo/README.md

 # Vamo

 Vamo is a rest wrapper for deboa.
+Vamo is a key part of the deboa ecosystem, allowing bora macro to generate api clients.

 ## Usage